TeeAaTeeUu/JSONway/docs/get.md

 As long as the property name can't be misunderstood to be a syntax for something else, escaping with square brackets `[]` or with quoted square brackets `['']` isn't needed.
 If the name contains any of the following characters, it needs to be escaped: `[`, `]`, `,`, `"`, `'`, `.`, or any empty spaces or new line characters.

-In case some part of the path doesn't exist, then `undefined` is returned instead:
+If some part of the path doesn't exist, then `undefined` is returned instead:

 ```js
 aa.missing.bb